 The diet after gallbladder removal should include the following :

 - Fruits and vegetables – These should include avocados, apples, berries, grapes, cucumber, and beet.
 These are rich in fiber.
 They help to control diarrhea and help pass well-formed stools.
 At least one serving of fruits and vegetables should be consumed during each meal.

 - Lean meat – Chicken, turkey

 - Whole grains

-Certain food item can worsen diarrhea and should be avoided.
+Certain food items can worsen diarrhea and these should be avoided if you are already vulnerable to loose stools.
 This includes food items like: